OmniLayer/spec/README.md

 Note: It is possible for a bitcoin block to have a blocktime earlier than a previous block.
 Once a crowdsale is closed for any reason, a subsequent Send must not be treated as participating in that crowdsale regardless of the blocktime associated with the Send.

-For divisible properties, the sending address will be credited with the number of tokens calculated as the corresponding "Number Properties per unit invested" value multiplied by the number of coins (units) specified in the Send message, plus that number of tokens multiplied by the then current percentage based on the "Early Bird Bonus %/Week" value, to eight decimal places.
+For divisible properties, the sending address will be credited with the number of tokens calculated as the corresponding "Number Properties per unit invested" value multiplied by the number of coins (units) specified in the Send message, plus that number of tokens multiplied by the percentage based on the "Early Bird Bonus %/Week" value, to eight decimal places.

-For indivisible properties, the sending address will be credited with the number of tokens calculated as the corresponding "Number Properties per unit invested" value multiplied by the number of coins (units) specified in the Send message, plus that number of tokens multiplied by the then current percentage based on the "Early Bird Bonus %/Week" value, rounded down to an integer number of tokens (with no fractional portion).
+For indivisible properties, the sending address will be credited with the number of tokens calculated as the corresponding "Number Properties per unit invested" value multiplied by the number of coins (units) specified in the Send message, plus that number of tokens multiplied by the percentage based on the "Early Bird Bonus %/Week" value, rounded down to an integer number of tokens (with no fractional portion).

 The UI should accurately display the number of tokens that will be credited to the sending address.